urdformer/urdformer/README.md

 You will see animated visualization in the pybullet GUI window (press `G` for better visualization).
 ![](media/urdformer_example.gif)

-For mesh randomization, you can add `--random`
+For mesh randomization, you can add `--random`, we currently only support randomization on cabinet objects.

 ```bash
 python demo.py --scene_type object --texture --random